Licensing Complaint process

 - The Complainant’s Name (person filing the complaint), Mailing Address, Phone Number (note: this information will not be provided to the person named in the complaint)

 - If the complaint is about a licensed Electrical Contractor, a licensed Master Electrician or an unlicensed Electrical Contractor

-- The name of the electrical contracting company, master electrician, or individual performing electrical work without an ECRA/ESA Licence, if known
+- The name of the electrical contracting company, master electrician, or individual performing electrical work, if known

 - The site address and type of electrical work being performed